Spring Garden Revival

 Watertown’s neighborhoods each present unique challenges for grub management:

-- West End: sandy outwash, excellent drainage, higher irrigation prevalence, more Oriental beetle activity
+• West End: sandy outwash, excellent drainage, higher risk of Oriental beetle, irrigation prevalent

-- Coolidge Square: rocky shallow soils, limited depth, variable moisture, school and park proximity
+• Coolidge Square: rocky shallow soils, limited depth, variable moisture, school zones require enhanced safety

-- Bemis: marine clay, high water table, enhanced buffer zones near Charles River
+• Bemis: marine clay, high water table, close to Charles River (Zone II wellhead protection, restricted chemical use)

 Watertown Inspectional Services